K1329284/EPE/README.txt

   I hope you enjoy using the EPE.
 It represents months of work completed between classes by its creator, Evan.

 Obviously, there is also a built in editor called "EPE Editor.html" included in this folder.
 Here is how to use it:
-  Using the '[' and ']' keys allows you to control the size of a rectangle called the "creator".
+  Using the '[' and ']' keys allows you to control the size of a rectangle called the "creator" (you can also use "p" and "o" or even "z" and "x").
   Pressing the 'debug' button in the bottom left allows for a variety of controls.

   'free-cam' -> allows to look around and edit without moving the player.
   'put player' -> puts the player at the location of the free-cam position.
-  'get code' -> prints the .epe formatted code with spots to edit things that are advanced. (anything with a special value)
+  'copy code' -> copies the .epe formatted code into your clipboard (if it can't, it will be printed) with spots to edit things that are advanced. (anything with a special value)
+  'control selected' -> prints a usage guide and disables player movement.

+  Pressing 'i' allows you to select the shape being hovered over with the mouse.
+A guide on scaling, moving, and deletion is printed when pressing 'control selected'.

   The rest make sense based off their names or you can test them out :3 It's intended to be used to make single areas, exported, then using OFFSET(X,Y) to place it where needed.